Donate

 Overview

-The Medical Research Foundation invites applications from MRC and Foundation-funded researchers who have received a Changing Policy and Practice Award, to renew their project.
-The Changing Policy and Practice scheme is designed to support the dissemination of research findings beyond the scientific peer reviewed press, with the aim of maximising the impact of medical research by taking the results directly to the patients, healthcare practitioners and policy makers intended to benefit.
-The scheme is designed to support researchers in disseminating a specific research finding to a specific audience to inform and influence healthcare policy or practice, or to change patient and public behaviour and opinion.
+The Medical Research Foundation invites renewal applications from MRC and Foundation-funded researchers who have previously received a Changing Policy and Practice Award.
+This scheme is designed to support the dissemination of research findings beyond the scientific peer reviewed press, with the aim of maximising the impact of medical research by taking the results directly to the patients, healthcare practitioners and policy makers intended to benefit.

-All areas of medical research will be considered in this funding competition, and applications can focus on any target group outside of the scientific press.
+All areas of medical research will be considered in this funding competition, and applications can focus on any justified target group outside of the scientific press.

 The Funder